 background

-Mr. Holder’s architectural lighting projects include the refurbishment (conversion to all LED light) at St Agnes Cathedral, Rockville Centre, NY, Bond 45 and Patio at the Edison Hotel, Congregation Shaare Zedek on 93rd St.- NYC, Dance Theatre Workshop- West 19th St. NYC, Sony Plaza’s Public Spaces and the Sony Wonder Technology Lab, AT and T’s Interactive Communications Gallery in Bedminster, NJ, The America’s Smithsonian Exhibition (touring 12 cities across the United States), and several restaurants in midtown Manhattan, including the Redeye Grill and The Brooklyn Diner .
+Mr. Holder's architectural lighting projects include the refurbishment (conversion to all LED light) at St Agnes Cathedral, Rockville Centre, NY, Bond 45 and Patio at the Edison Hotel, Dance Theatre Workshop- West 19th St. NYC, Sony Plaza's Public Spaces and the Sony Wonder Technology Lab, AT and T's Interactive Communications Gallery in Bedminster, NJ, The America's Smithsonian Exhibition (touring 12 cities across the United States), and several restaurants in midtown Manhattan, including the Redeye Grill and The Brooklyn Diner .

 Holder was Head of the lighting design program at CalArts from 2006-2010, and currently leads the lighting program at Rutgers University- Mason Gross School of the Arts.
 He is a graduate of the University of Maine and the Yale School of Drama, and the recipient of an Honorary Doctor of Arts Degree from Muhlenberg College.